 Whilst all this drilling, boring and earth moving takes place, we’ve been very impressed by our Boring Men.
-Not only do they clean up after themselves, they also take pride in what’s going on around themselves.
+Not only do they clean up after themselves, but they also take pride in what’s going on around them.

 Once we’d informed our Chief Man in Boots of our constipated sewerage system, he immediately instructed the BMs to investigate the cause.
 This required large amounts of rodding, prodding and probing, as well as a not insignificant amount of crawling around with heads down drains.

 As a consequence, despite it being well past home time, the guys had managed to remove the blockage and ensure our waste was flowing in the right direction again.

 Meanwhile, it seems Plutus has been keeping a very close eye on things, just to ensure nobody or nothing strays onto what he considers to be his land.